astorDev/profl/writing/2024/index.md

 ### [.NET Configuration Architecture: Getting Started](https://medium.com/@vosarat1995/net-configuration-architecture-getting-started-87526b9fbc68)

 **~800 views**.
 This is the most viewed article in the .NET configuration cycle.
-I do think it gives a great jump start into the topic, though I think there are much things to cover left.
+I do think it gives a great jump start into the topic, though I think there are many things to cover left.
 So you may expect more articles on this topic and the longer ones.

 ### [Making Your OpenAPI (Swagger) Docs UI Awesome in .NET 9](https://medium.com/p/67fbde6b71b5)